Bassel1000/Maze-Solver-Using-Pyamaze/README.md

 ## 3-A-Star Search
-A* Search Algorithm is a simple and efficient search algorithm that can be used to find the optimal path between two nodes in a graph.
+**A-Star Search Algorithm** is a simple and efficient search algorithm that can be used to find the optimal path between two nodes in a graph.
 It will be used for the shortest path finding.
 Search algorithm that expands node with lowest value of g(n) +  h(n). g(n) = cost to reach node h(n) = estimated cost to goal